Time and place

 Philipp Berghofer, Department of Philosophy, University of Graz, Austria

-Jan-Åke Larsson, Department for Electrical Engineering, Linköping University, Sweden
+Jan-Åke Larsson, Department of Electrical Engineering, Linköping University, Sweden

-Harald Wiltsche, Department for Culture and Communication, Linköping University, Sweden
+Harald Wiltsche, Department of Culture and Society, Linköping University, Sweden

 Structure of the Conference